JamesTheClarke/arma-content/README.md

 These missions are intended to be played with CNTO mod repositories.
 Please check mod dependencies to avoid errors.

-A list describing each scenario will be published in time on the wiki.
+A list describing each scenario will be published in time on the wiki tab.